 4. Instant Pot

 This is relatively new to my kitchen, but has quickly become an essential.
-It has the ability to cook quickly under pressure, as well as slow cook.
-It also functions as a yogurt maker and works beautifully for gut healthy bone broth.
-I prefer it to a crock pot because it can do so much more, and for the stainless steel insert.
-I have read questionable things about lead in other slow cooker inserts.
-It may take up precious countertop real estate, but it definitely earns its keep.
+It’s a pressure cooker, a slow cooker, and also functions as a yogurt maker.
+It works beautifully for gut-healthy bone broth, and I prefer it to a crock pot because it can do so much more.
+I have read questionable things about lead in some slow cooker inserts, so I love the Instant Pot’s stainless steel insert.
+It may take up precious countertop real estate, but it earns its keep.

-Clean water is essential to the health of your body and your ferments.
-Chlorine can kill the good bacteria in fermented vegetables and sourdough.
-Who knows what it can do to your body?!
-I have been using a Berkey water filter for seven+ years now.
-After a lot of research on water filters, I decided on this one.
-It filters out the most dangerous chemicals for the best price per gallon.
+Clean water is essential to the health of your body, as well as successful fermentation for sourdough and all other fermented recipes.
+Chlorine can kill the good bacteria in fermented vegetables and sourdough starter, and who knows what it’s doing to our bodies.
+I have been using a Berkey water filter for many years now.
+After a lot of research on water filters, I decided on this one because it filters out the most dangerous chemicals for the best price per gallon.

 I have the Royal size Stainless Steel Berkey Water Filter and the optional fluoride and arsenic filters.